n4ogw/so2sdr/share/help/so2sdrhelp.md

 radios is activated with Crtl- (Control Minus).
 This setting adds an extra delay before switching radios.
-* WSJT-X UDP : this enables so2sdr to read UDP packets from WSJT-X. This can be used to log qsos from QSJT-X. The UDP port number defined in WSJT-X must be filled in.
+* WSJT-X UDP : this enables so2sdr to read UDP packets from WSJT-X. This can be used to log qsos from WSJT-X. The UDP port number defined in WSJT-X must be filled in.
 * CTY file : the web location where so2sdr will download prefix (CTY) files.